 Can’t find photographs of your program for the homepage of your volunteer site yet?
 Many organizations utilize stock images to visually represent their work while creating an engaging volunteer site.
-Resources like Unsplash have useful categories where you can search for appropriate photos that are royalty-free.
+Resources like Unsplash, Pexels, and Creative Commons have useful categories where you can search for appropriate photos that are royalty-free.

 As important as it is to avoid a wall of text, you also need to avoid going in the other direction of overly thin content.
 Most commonly this looks like single-sentence lines with massive spaces between them This partially stems from the worry of saying too much or feeling that prospective volunteers already know your organization well and don’t need more information.

-Considering these questions can easily help you divide your volunteer site into readable sections, making the whole experience more user-friendly for potential volunteers.
-Keep in consideration the content should be easy to read on a typical smartphone screen.
-Test out the formatting by viewing your volunteer site on a variety of devices and make certain whatever platform you’re using is either mobile-friendly or the formatting is still readable.
+Considering these questions can easily help you divide your volunteer website into readable sections, making the whole experience more user-friendly for potential volunteers.
+Your content should also be easy to read on a typical smartphone screen.
+Test out the formatting by viewing your volunteer web site on a variety of devices and make certain whatever platform you’re using is either mobile-friendly or the formatting is still readable.
 This will ensure that you make some good progress on your user-friendly volunteer site.

-Pro Tip: Share your volunteer site and ask for feedback from colleagues and current or prospective volunteers!
-If they’re having trouble digesting the information, then you’ll know to keep editing your text and playing with balancing out the spacing.
+Pro Tip: Share your volunteer website and ask for feedback from colleagues and current or prospective volunteers!
+If they’re having trouble digesting the information, then you’ll know to continue editing your text and playing with the spacing.

 You can even recruit a skilled volunteer with copywriting skills to help edit the writing!

 When designing your volunteer web presence, one of the most customizable choices is the color scheme.
 However, depending on your webpage builder, you may be limited in design options or you may have too many options.